Jon Krosnick: Personal life

 Krosnick's mother was an educator and opera-singer, and his father was a physician who was a diabetes specialist, professor, expert witness, and researcher..
 Jon Krosnick has a sister, Jody Arlyn, who is a surgeon.
 He became interested in music at an early age, starting to learn how to play the piano at age 6 and going to the National Music Camp at Interlochen at age 9, where he first encountered jazz drummer Peter Erskine.
 Erskine would later be a major musical influence for him and a personal friend.
-Krosnick continued playing percussion instruments from elementary school on, performing as a soloist with various orchestras, including the Philadelphia Orchestra, as well as playing jazz with many ensembles, including the electric jazz band, Charged Particles.
+Krosnick continued playing percussion instruments from elementary school on, performing as a soloist with various orchestras, including the Philadelphia Orchestra, as well as playing jazz with many ensembles, including the electric jazz band, Charged Particles and the Latin jazz group, The Lunar Octet.

 Krosnick went to the Lawrenceville School in Lawrenceville, New Jersey and graduated in 1976.
 He later graduated magna cum laude from Harvard University in 1980 with a B.A. in Psychology.
 He then received both an M.A. in 1983 and a PhD in Social Psychology in 1986 from the University of Michigan, Ann Arbor.
 On June 1, 1986, Krosnick married Catherine Ann Heaney.
 He joined the departments of psychology and political science at Ohio State University, Columbus, as a lecturer in 1985, became an assistant professor in 1986, and was promoted to associate professor in 1991.
 He became a full professor and was a member of the Ohio State University (OSU) political psychology program and co-directed the OSU Summer Institute in Political Psychology.
 In 2004, Krosnick became a professor at Stanford, where his wife is also a faculty member.
-The couple have a daughter who graduated from Stanford as an undergrad, got a PhD from Columbia University's Mailman School of Public Health, is now a post-doc at the University of California Berkeley School of Public Health, and in 2023 will join the faculty of the Herbert Wertheim School of Public Health and Human Longevity Science at the University of California, San Diego.
-Jon and Catherine now live in Portola Valley, next to Stanford.
+The couple have a daughter, Alexandra, who graduated from Stanford as an undergrad, got a PhD from Columbia University's Mailman School of Public Health, was a post-doc at the University of California Berkeley School of Public Health, and in 2023 joined the faculty of the Herbert Wertheim School of Public Health and Human Longevity Science at the University of California, San Diego.
+Jon and Catherine live in Portola Valley, next to Stanford.
 Like his parents’ home, Krosnick's under-construction home was seriously damaged by a fire in 2016.